zakwanhisham/react-chat-widget/README.md

 # react-chat-widget
-This is a chat widget package written in react
+This is a chat widget package written in react and typescript